-The complete list of options:
+The complete list of arguments:

-option meaning -t taskname name of task to perform. -T filename name of file containing a list of tasknames to be performed. -e epersonID (required) email address or netid of the E-Person performing the task -i identifier ID of object to curate.
-May be (1) a Handle, (2) a workflow ID, or (3) 'all' to operate on the whole repository. -q queue name of queue to processi and -q are mutually exclusive. -l limit maximum number of objects in Context cache.
-If absent, unlimited objects may be added. -s scope declare a scope for database transactions.
-Scope must be: (1) 'open' (default value), (2) 'curation' or (3) 'object'. -v emit verbose output -r filename emit reporting to the named file. '-r -' writes reporting to standard out.
-If not specified, report is discarded silently. -p name=value set a runtime task parameter name to the value value.
-May be repeated as needed.
-See "Task parameters" below.
+''' -t taskname: name of task to perform -T filename: name of file containing list of tasknames -e epersonID: (email address) will be superuser if unspecified -i identifier: Id of object to curate.
+May be (1) a handle (2) a workflow Id or (3) 'all' to operate on the whole repository -q queue: name of queue to process - -i and -q are mutually exclusive -l limit: maximum number of objects in Context cache.
+If absent, unlimited objects may be added. -s scope: declare a scope for database transactions.
+Scope must be: (1) 'open' (default value) (2) 'curation' or (3) 'object' -v emit verbose output -r - emit reporting to standard out '''